 Later,~\citeauthor{Bretherton1961}'s framework~\cite{Bretherton1961} was extended to describe multiple bubbles (i.e., bubble trains) in smooth capillaries and bead packs~\citep{HirasakiLawson1985, Ratulowski1989}.
 These models assume joint motion of the gas, the separating liquid slugs, and the wetting films at a common velocity, enabling a pseudohomogeneous single-phase representation of the mixture -- as a chain of bubbles separated by liquid lamellae -- treated as a Darcy flow driven by an applied pressure gradient~\citep{Kornev1999}.
-Despite its foundational value,~\citeauthor{Bretherton1961}'s work~\cite{Bretherton1961} is rarely mentioned in studies of gas–liquid pressure drop in small channels (see, for example,~Sec.\,7 in~\citet{Etminan2021}, for an exhaustive review).
-An exception is the semi-empirical model by~\citet{Kreutzer2005}, which decomposes the total pressure drop in Taylor flow into two main contributions: (i) frictional losses in the liquid slugs, and (ii) the capillary pressure jumps near the bubble caps, based on~\citeauthor{Bretherton1961}'s result for an isolated gas bubble~\cite{Bretherton1961}. \citet{Warnier2010} extended the applicability of~\citeauthor{Kreutzer2005}'s model~\cite{Kreutzer2005} to higher capillary numbers by using the scaling arguments of~\citet{Aussillous2000}, and accounted for a more detailed description of the bubble volume.
+Despite its foundational value,~\citeauthor{Bretherton1961}'s work~\cite{Bretherton1961} is rarely mentioned in studies of gas–liquid pressure drop in capillaries (see, for example,~Sec.\,7 in~\citet{Etminan2021} for an exhaustive review).
+An exception is the semi-empirical model by~\citet{Kreutzer2005}, which decomposes the total pressure drop in Taylor flow into two main contributions: (i) viscous losses in the liquid slugs, and (ii) the capillary pressure jumps near the bubble caps, based on~\citeauthor{Bretherton1961}'s result for an isolated gas bubble~\cite{Bretherton1961}. \citet{Warnier2010} extended the applicability of~\citeauthor{Kreutzer2005}'s model~\cite{Kreutzer2005} to higher capillary numbers by using the scaling arguments of~\citet{Aussillous2000}, and accounted for a more detailed description of the bubble volume.
 However, their analysis remains dimensional, which hampers the identification of two-phase pressure drop-flow rate scaling laws.
 Such a limitation becomes particularly relevant in the context of porous media.

-To address these limitations,~\citet{Warnier2010} introduced three key improvements building on~\citeauthor{Kreutzer2005}'s model~\cite{Kreutzer2005}: (i) combining~\citeauthor{Bretherton1961}'s asymptotic results~\cite{Bretherton1961} with the scaling analysis of~\citet{Aussillous2000}, (ii) basing the computations on the actual gas bubble velocity, and (iii) accounting for a more detailed description of the bubble volume.
-However, the authors proposed an empirical adaptation of the capillary pressure drop correlation -- based on the film thickness saturation mechanism described by~\citet{Aussillous2000} -- which is not supported by theoretical justification.
-In addition, since their analysis is formulated in dimensional form, the identification of relevant scaling laws remains an open question in the community, representing a limitation especially critical in the context of porous media.